 Signature dishes include the likes of turbot with tartar sauce and crispy Porthilly oysters, with ice cream flavoured with local Tregothnan Earl Grey acting as a gloriously smoky sweet.
 Diners at Restaurant Nathan Outlaw can expect to find a set menu – be it a fixed lunch or extensive tasting menu – with British seafood and desserts being the sole focus, while visitors to the more relaxed Outlaw’s Fish Kitchen are encouraged to order a number of smaller fish tapas plates to share.

-A cookbook fanatic – he estimates there are between 300 to 400 of them on his bookshelf – Nathan Outlaw has published two cookbooks of his own, Nathan Outlaw’s British Seafood (2012) and Nathan Outlaw’s Fish Kitchen (2014).
+A cookbook fanatic – he estimates there are between 300 to 400 of them on his bookshelf – Nathan Outlaw has published three cookbooks of his own, Nathan Outlaw’s British Seafood (2012), Nathan Outlaw’s Fish Kitchen (2014) and Nathan Outlaw's Everyday Seafood (2016).
 The former, a comprehensive guide to cooking, sourcing and eating British seafood, is a fitting paean to that which has made Nathan Outlaw the well-loved chef he is today.

 In addition to teaching home cooks his seafood secrets he has strong links with Cornwall College’s catering department, with Academy Nathan Outlaw training future chefs with the requisite skills to make the most of the glorious bounty their region has to offer.